salt-die/batgrl/docs/user/gadgets.rst

 :ref:`children <gadget_tree>`.
 The base gadget has a `background_color_pair` and a `background_char`
 so you can fill the area of the screen the gadget is located in with some character or color.

 For more interesting displays, there are `Text` and `Graphics`.
-Underlying both these classes are NumPy arrays that represent the content of the gadget.
+Underlying both of these classes are NumPy arrays that represent the content of the gadget.
 The `Text` has a `canvas` array of characters and a `colors` array of color pairs.
 The `Graphics` gadget has a rgba `texture` array that is twice the height of the gadget.
 Painting any image on screen